joshmer/j-recipe/README.md

-A recipe searching application built using Nextjs13 and Typescript.
+A recipe searching application built using Nextjs13, Typescript and Tailwind.